tarakanbg/vateud.net/HELP.md

 for that in the initial release though, no web UI.
 The data however is there, and accumulating and it can be hooked to a web UI in future revisions.

+## Fragment caching

+Country profiles and especially airport profiles aggregate a lot of live data, and might take a while to load depending on how recently they have been requested previously.
+There's a lot of server fragment caching going on to minimize the annoyance.
+The fragment caching times overlap in order to almost never require a full data refresh and they are as follows:

+* Airport charts: 6 hours
+* Airport notams: 8 hours
+* Skyvector embedded VFR chart: 22 hours
+* Airport map: 23 hours
+* Airport online listings: 5 minutes
+* Airport general details: 30 minutes
+* Airport metar: 10 minutes
+* Country ATC frequencies: 3 hours
+* Country events: 20 minutes
+* Country airports: 20 minutes
+* Country staff list: 20 minutes
+* Squawk ranges: 12 hours
+* Upcoming events (frontpage): 15 minutes
+* Latest tasks (frontpage): 15 minutes